JamesClonk/notes/outdoors_guide.md

 Backpack to use exclusively for when you go shopping, based on largest possible free volume divided by weight.
 Backpack doesn't need any additional pockets or dividers or any other of that fancy stuff.

-Location: In between office and daily backpack, used approx. once per week.
+Location: In between office and light-travel backpack, used approx. once per week.

 - [x] 2x Plastic bags
 - [x] 2x Face masks